cerb/cerb.github.io/_docs/plugins/plugins.md

 # Activity Points

-We previously mentioned **events** when discussing [bots](/docs/bots/) and the [activity log](/docs/records/#activity-log).
+We previously mentioned **events** when discussing [automations](/docs/automations/) and the [activity log](/docs/records/#activity-log).
 Plugins can add new events to Cerb based on the contributed functionality.
-The activity log will record the new events on records, bots behaviors can listen for them, etc.
+The activity log will record the new events on records, automations can listen for them, etc.

 <pre style="max-height:29.5em;">
 <code class="language-xml">